foundation-model-stack/fms-fsdp/README.md

 pip install -r requirements.txt
 ```

-## Train
+## Training

 ### Model
 We trained one model, a replica of Llama2 7B as an exemplar on IBM curated data.
-This model was trained to 2.2T tokens with a 4k context length on 128 A100 GPUs for a total of 162k GPU hours, achieving an efficiency of 3500 tokens/sec/GPU (~38B tokens/day), which is roughly 20% faster than the Llama2 published training time.
+This model was trained to 2.2T tokens with a 4k context length on 128 A100 GPUs for a total of 162k GPU hours, achieving an efficiency of 3700 tokens/sec/GPU (~40B tokens/day), which is roughly 20% faster than the Llama2 published training time.
 These speedups were possible by combining multiple techniques - SDPA Flash v2 implementation, FSDP with overlap in computation and communication, and selective activation checkpointing.
 The generated model has a good performance on various metrics as evaluated by [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness), with MMLU score of 0.5.
 We share further [scores](docs/evaluation.md) in the details of the model for completeness.

 ### Dataset